Pharmacy Employee Engagement: Why Good Employees Stop Caring

 Exactly.

 That’s why you should check in.
-One of the simplest leadership habits that changes team culture is regular one-on-one conversations that are not tied to discipline.
+One of the simplest ways to improve pharmacy employee engagement is regular one-on-one conversations that aren’t tied to discipline.

 Not formal reviews.
 Not scary meetings.